 Substance use in adolescents is a teen's use of alcohol, tobacco, and drugs (including prescription medicines without a prescription).
 Such use could be occasional experimenting or regular and ongoing.

 Any substance use raises the risk of other problems.
 For example, adolescents who use substances are more likely to have car crashes, fights, unwise or unwanted sex, overdose, or other behavior problems Behavior Problems in Adolescents Adolescence is the time when children grow into independent adults.
 It usually begins at about age 10 years and lasts until the late teens or early 20s.
 But most people just think of adolescence... read more .
 Substance use is considered substance abuse when adolescents continue to use substances even after these behavior problems happen.

 Adolescents who abuse substances are at a higher risk of having long-term problems.
-These problems include mental health problems, poor grades in school, and substance use disorders Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more such as addiction and overdose.
+These problems include mental health problems, poor grades in school, and substance use disorders Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more such as addiction and overdose.

 It’s common for adolescents to try alcohol or other substances, but regular use is rarer